thomasahle/numberlink/README.md

     └────┘│└──┘┌─O│P│NF│
     I─────┘O───┘M─┘P└─┘N

-See https://stackoverflow.com/a/14007585/205521 for an explaination of the algorithm.
+See https://stackoverflow.com/a/14007585/205521 for an explanation of the algorithm.

 What Numberlink is not
 ----------------------

 You can't use numberlink for checking if a puzzle is unique.
 Indeed numberlink will assume the puzzle has just one solution and only it such that the solution uses 100% of the paper and no link touches itself.
-Hence some non unique puzzles will be solved, while others will be `IMPOSSIBLE`.
+Hence some non-unique puzzles will be solved, while others will be `IMPOSSIBLE`.

 If you want to find the number of solution to a general numberlink puzzle, I